.357 Magnum: Performance

 Some common performance parameters are shown in the table below for several .357 Magnum loads.
 Bullet weights ranging from 100 to 200 gr are common.
-The 125 gr jacketed hollow point loads are popular for self-defence, whereas the heavier loads are commonly used for hunting.
+The 125 gr jacketed hollow point loads are popular for self-defense, whereas the heavier loads are commonly used for hunting.
 Loads are available with energies typically from 400 and 800 foot-pounds force (542 and 1,085 joules) and can be selected for various applications based on desired use and risk assessments.